Repeat prescriptions can be ordered by:

 - Online (following a simple registration)

-PLEASE NOTE: Two working days are required to process your request and have your prescription ready for collection.
+PLEASE NOTE: A minimum of two working days are required to process your request and have your prescription ready for collection.
 If you have your prescription sent directly to the chemist please check with them how long they require before collection.

 If you would like a chemist to deliver your prescription please contact the chemist directly to make arrangements.